Groups sue over US program allowing pipelines on wetlands

 The permit can be used only for pipeline crossings that disturb a half-acre or less of steams or wetlands.
 Critics say that ignores the cumulative effects from hundreds of individual water crossings along a major pipeline's route.

-The Army Corps has issued blanket permits since the mid-1970s, and they were put into law in 1977 under President Jimmy Carter, a Democrat, according to the Congressional Research Service.
+The Army Corps has issued nationwide permits since the mid-1970s, and they were put into law in 1977 under Democratic President Jimmy Carter, according to the Congressional Research Service.

 But opposition to pipelines has grown more intense in recent years as the industry has been pulled into a broader debate over climate-changing greenhouse gases that come from burning the fossil fuels the lines carry.